 Do you write Greeting cards?
 Did you know that they weren’t a thing before the 1880s?
 Thanks to the Victorians (those guys again!) sending cards became hugely popular and it created a lucrative industry that produced 11.5 million cards in 1880 alone.
 For me, learning that, rid me of any guilty feeling that I should be doing something that I wasn’t.
 But if sending cards is something you like doing let’s think of some ways to better manage it.

-Keep reading about Christmas your way at the next post…
+Keep reading about Christmas your way in the next post…